Sonu-GIT-byte/social-media_platform/README.md

  script.js               # JavaScript for validation and interactivity README.md               # Documentation for the project

+Features

+#Login Page
+Semantic HTML structure for user authentication.
+Form fields for email and password.
+Dynamic error messages for invalid inputs.

+#Registration Page
+Includes fields for username, email, and password.
+Password strength validation (minimum 6 characters).

+#Responsive Design
+Styled with Bootstrap 5 for responsiveness across all screen sizes.
+A clean and modern user interface.

+#Interactive Form Validation
+Real-time validation for all input fields.
+Custom error messages for incorrect or missing input.

+#Easy Integration
+Simple folder structure for quick integration into larger projects.
+Lightweight and modular design.

 #Registration: Users should provide an email, username, and password (maybe a phone number for verification).
 #Login/Logout: Once registered, users should be able to log in and log out securely.